aethonholdings/aethon-nestjs-paginate/README.md

 }
 ```

-In your corresponding service, pass the relevant TypeORM repository to the `Paginator.run()` method:
+If paginating entities from a TypeORM-connected database, pass the relevant TypeORM repository to the `Paginator.run()` method in your corresponding NestJS service:

 ```
 async findAll(paginator: Paginator): Promise<Paginated<TestEntity>> {